 This course is designed for those who have successfully completed Algebra I at the 8th grade level or Algebra I Honors at the high school level with a B or higher and have met the honors criteria.
 This course includes all topics covered in Geometry CP but at a more rigorous and advanced level and at an accelerated pace.
 Students utilize inductive reasoning to discover patterns and make conjectures.
-Also, there is a strong emphasis on discovery and Geometry Sketchpad Software and compass constructions are used to aid in the approach.
+Also, there is a strong emphasis on discovery and Geometer's Sketchpad Software is used to aid in the approach.
 Students employ deductive reasoning to confirm conjectures with formal proofs.
 Topics include measurement, geometric and spatial visualization, congruence, similarity, parallel and perpendicular relationships, polygonal figures, transformational and coordinate geometry, perimeter, area, volume, and right triangle trigonometry.